-I am a senior lecturer in Design History in the Department of Critical and Historical Studies in the Faculty of Art, Design and Architecture.
+I am an Associate Professor in Design History in the Department of Critical and Historical Studies in Kingston School of Art.
 I research and teach histories and theories of design to students of both design and art and design history at undergraduate, postgraduate and doctoral levels.
 I enjoy this mix of teaching, as it helps ensure the currency and rigour of my practice.
 It has also informed my interrelated research interests, which often pivot around the relevance of the past to the present.
 These include: Italian design, craft and the relationship between design and craft, socially and politically engaged design and design history.

 Before joining Kingston I was a context lecturer at Edinburgh College of Art.
 This followed the 2011 completion of my PhD in the RCA/V&A History of Design department, where I undertook an AHRC collaborative award entitled 'Modern Craft: History, Theory and Practice'.
 My research examined the overlooked role of craft in Italy's celebrated post-war design history, which I turned into the book Crafting Design in Italy: from postwar to postmodernism (Manchester University Press, 2015).